michael-m-rosenthal/CPPSPICE/README.md

 The objective of the code in this repository is to write a C++ program that determines times of solar occultations (the moon blocks the sun as seen from earth) in the period 2030 JAN 01 to 2040 JAN 01.
 It Uses NAIF's C++11 "Coding Style and Standards" document (attached) and examples of NAIF's existing CSPICE routines as guides.

+## Simplifying Assumption

+I am going to assume that the observer is located at the center of the Earth for the occultation calculation.

 ## Approach

 I will link the static libraries that cspice compiles and call them within c++ code.